-When choosing a sunscreen, pay attention to your product’s ingredients.
+When choosing a spray tan safe sunscreen, pay attention to your product’s ingredients.

 There are sunscreens that you want to steer clear of, such as ones that contain Oxybenzone.
 Oxybenzone should be avoided with, or without a spray tan.
 This chemical is one of the most toxic ingredients found in sunscreen.
 According to EWG.org, Oxybenzone is known as a carcinogen (promotes the formation of cancer) and scores an eight on the toxicity rating scale.
 Yikes!
 When it comes to spray tans, this chemical should be avoided because it is known to cause increased irritation in those with sensitive and acne-prone skin.